AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Let's talk, in order, about the 5 phases of Cascade Methodology.

 ## Phase 1: Spec
-In Cascades, feature specs are detailed enough to give the AI deep, actionable context, but small enough to create quickly and adapt as you learn.
+In Cascades, feature specs are detailed enough to give the AI clear context, but small enough to iterate quickly and adapt as you learn.

 A good spec should include the usual business rules, data requirements, etc. But they should also include the *why*, not just the what.
 Those writing specs, via user interviews and observation, stakeholder meetings, and more should be good at getting to <a href="/blog/on-the-why-down">the "why" of the underlying problems that need to be solved</a>.